frictionlessdata/frictionless-py/docs/guides/quick-start.md

 ---
-title: Getting Started
+title: Quick Start Guide
 ---

 Let's get started with Frictionless!
 We will learn how to install and use the framework.
 The simple example below will showcase the framework's basic functionality.
+For an introduction to concepts behind the Frictionless Framework, please read the [Frictionless Introduction](../introduction/introduction.md).

 ## Installation